May 3, 2024

 git rebase --interactive --autosquash <COMMIT_BEFORE_OLD_HASH>

-If <COMMIT_BEFORE_OLD_HASH> is the first or root commit, pass --root1 instead.
+is the first or root commit, pass --root

 Upon executing this command, your default editor opens up (with a text similar to below), allowing you to save and exit.
 Done.